-Cape Girardeau Chamber news
+Cape Girardeau chamber news

-Cape Girardeau Area Chamber of Commerce will hold a ribbon-cutting at 4 p.m.
-Wednesday, March 29, at Leet EyeCare, 3140 Blattner Drive in Cape Girardeau.
+Cape Girardeau Area Chamber of Commerce will hold First Friday Coffee on July 7 at Century Casino Cape Girardeau Event Center, 777 N. Main St.

+Program will begin at 7:45 a.m. and feature a presentation by Jeff Glenn of Cape Girardeau's GlennView Strategies.

+Sponsors are Coalter Insurance Group and VisitCape.
+The event will be streamed via Facebook Live.

 Do you want more business news?
 Check out B Magazine, and the B Magazine email newsletter.
 Go to www.semissourian.com/newsletters to find out more.